wethod/learning-center-source/content/finance/index.md

 ### Send an order:

-1. Click the button *Send*.
+1. Click the button _Send_.
 2. Choose a recipient for the order.
 To insert one or more email addresses as recipients head to the settings [Email Bot]({{< relref "settings/index.md#company" >}}) section.
 3. The recipient will receive an email.

-When an order is sent, you will need specific permissions to edit or approve it.
+When an order is sent, you will need specific permissions to edit it.

 You can approve an order by clicking on the "**approve**" button.
 Approving an order isn't mandatory but can be useful if you want to keep track of what orders can be actually issued.

 Role based permissions for Orders can be managed from the [permissions section]({{< relref "settings/index.md#permissions" >}}).